Wiki · Concept · Last reviewed June 23, 2026

 Foundation-model evaluation has kept calibration visible.
 Stanford's HELM work evaluated language models across multiple metrics, including accuracy, calibration, robustness, fairness, bias, toxicity, and efficiency, so that accuracy would not swallow other trustworthiness dimensions.
 Anthropic's 2022 paper Language Models (Mostly) Know What They Know studied whether language models could evaluate the validity of their own answers and predict when they know an answer, while also noting limits in calibration on new tasks.

-Regulation does not usually use the phrase confidence calibration, but it creates pressure for the same evidence.
-NIST's AI Risk Management Framework treats valid, reliable, safe, accountable, transparent, explainable, privacy-enhanced, and fair systems as trustworthiness goals.
-The EU AI Act's Article 15 requires high-risk AI systems to achieve appropriate accuracy, robustness, and cybersecurity throughout their lifecycle, while Article 14 requires human oversight measures for high-risk systems.
+Regulation and standards do not usually require "confidence calibration" by name, but they create pressure for the same evidence.
+NIST's AI Risk Management Framework and TEVV work emphasize valid measurement, reliability, safety, transparency, and context-specific evaluation.
+The EU AI Act's Article 15 requires high-risk AI systems to achieve appropriate accuracy, robustness, and cybersecurity throughout their lifecycle, while Article 14 requires human oversight measures that help people understand limits, avoid over-reliance, interpret outputs, and override or stop a system.
 A confidence score that misleads the human overseer weakens both aims.

 Governance and Safety

 Calibration evidence should be domain-specific.
-A chatbot's confidence on trivia does not prove calibration on benefits eligibility, legal research, cyber triage, or patient messaging.
+A chatbot's confidence on trivia does not prove calibration on benefits eligibility, legal research, cyber triage, patient messaging, or hiring decisions.
 Teams should test calibration by task, user group, language, input quality, uncertainty type, and deployment context.
 They should also monitor whether interface design changes how humans interpret uncertainty.

 Governance should not reward systems for sounding cautious while remaining wrong, nor for suppressing useful answers behind generic disclaimers.
-The target is calibrated action: answer, abstain, ask for more evidence, retrieve sources, call a tool, escalate to a human, or refuse when the risk justifies it.
+The target is calibrated action: answer, abstain, ask for more evidence, retrieve sources, call a tool, escalate to a human, refuse when risk justifies it, or record a no-decision outcome.

 Defense Pattern